jonshiach/graphics-notes/_sources/_pages/01_Basic_shapes.md

 ::::

 This is very similar to what we did for the triangle object, i.e., we bind the vertex buffer for the square, enable the vertex attribute array and tell WebGL where the data is.
 Note that we already know the location of the position and colour attributes.
-Since we are drawing two squares, we change the 3 to a 6 in the `gl.drawArrays()` function.
+Since we are drawing two triangles, we change the 3 to a 6 in the `gl.drawArrays()` function.

 ```{figure} ../_images/01_triangle_and_square.png
 :width: 80%